Charge-dependent azimuthal correlations from AuAu to UU collisions: Implications on the charge-dependent azimuthal correlations

 Finally in \fig{fig_dgv2} we plot the azimuthal correlations $\D\g$ (scaled up by $N_{part}$ following convention in ~\cite{Wang:2012qs}) versus $v_2$ for both AuAu and UU collisions, in comparison with available data~\cite{Wang:2012qs}.
-While the general trends and order of magnitude for extrapolation results and the preliminary data are in crude proximity, a quantitative agreement is not in place.
-Nevertheless, an interesting observation is that our UU curve from extrapolation is nearly parallel to the data curve: if one multiplies our curve by a factor of $0.7$ then the shifted curve would be in excellent agreement with data: the origin of such a simple-factor discrepancy is not clear at the moment.
+While the general trends and order of magnitude for extrapolation results are in crude proximity to the preliminary UU data, a quantitative agreement is lacking especially in the peripheral regime.
+Nevertheless, an interesting observation is that our UU curve from extrapolation is roughly parallel to the data curve and the comparison appears to favor a smaller $\k$ value.
+The origin of such a discrepancy is not clear at the moment.
 So what can one learn from the mismatch between the extrapolated results and the data for UU system?
-Logically there could be varied reasons: 1) it could be due to the assumption that the functions $f$ and $g$ in Fig.\ref{fh} could be simply extrapolated from AuAu to UU; 2) it could be that the way of linearly combining the two types of identified sources may not be fully accurate; 3) it could also be that the two-component scenario may not be entirely true and there could be other unknown type of sources contributing to the correlations.
+Logically there could be varied reasons: 1) it could be due to the assumption that the functions $f$ and $g$ in Fig.\ref{fh} can be simply extrapolated from AuAu to UU; 2) it could be that the way of linearly combining the two types of identified sources may not be fully accurate; 3) it could also be that the two-component scenario may not be entirely true and there could be other unknown type of sources contributing to the correlations.
 It however should be emphasized that there is no indication of non-existence for any of the two types of already identified ($v_2$-related and CME-like ) sources.